 - Clark, T. M. Child of Africa (MIRA) – general fiction

 - Lane, Karly.
 The Drover’s Woman (Allen & Unwin)

 Some time in 2017 or ‘later in the year’

-- Dark Convicts by Judy Johnson (UWAP) – poetry.
+- Johnson, Judy.
+Dark Convicts by Judy (UWAP) – poetry.
 It is a little known fact that eleven African American convicts arrived in Australia on the First Fleet in 1788.
 Two of these ex-slaves were the author’s ancestors.
 In extensively researched poems, award-winning writer Judy Johnson vividly portrays scenes from her black forebears’ lives, both before transportation and afterwards, in the fledgling colony of New South Wales.

 - Shapter, Zena.
 Towards White (IFWG) – speculative fiction set in the near future, Iceland, Cayman Islands, Australia.
 Zena is the winner of twelve national writing competitions, including a Ditmar Award and the Australian Horror Writers’ Association Award for Short Fiction.
 Her work has appeared in ‘Midnight Echo’ (including its ‘best of’ anthology), ‘Award-Winning Australian Writing’ (twice), ‘Antipodean SF’ and Hugo-nominated ‘Sci Phi Journal’.
 Reviewer for Tangent Online, Lillian Csernica, has referred to her as a writer who “deserves your attention”.

 - Verity, Bree.
 The Hidden Duchess (Passions in Print Press) – historical fiction set in France 1789.

 Add your book to be published in 2017 to the form below (for use by authors and publicists/publishers only – others, please let us know via our contact page).
 Please note, our Sunday Spotlight series for author Q&As is fully subscribed until further notice.